Osvaldo1408exe/Osvaldo1408exe/README.md

 ## 💼 Professional Profile

-- 🎓 Software Engineering / Católica SC
+- 🎓 Software Engineering
-- 💼 Interning at Companhia Águas de Joinville
-- 💼 Support and Development Assistant at Paviloche
+- 💼 Security Systems Analyst

 ## 🚀 Skills
 Here are some programming languages and technologies I am familiar with: